188.680.81 Fundamentals of Occupational Health

 - Methods of Assessment:

-Student evaluation based on a mid-term examination, a final report, attendance at Live Talks, a brief presentation during Live Talk 4 and participation in Discussion Forum exercises.
+Student evaluation based on a mid-term examination, a final report, a short presentation, and participation in Live Talks and Discussion Forum exercises.

 - Instructor Consent: